SportsJOE is a leading Irish media brand, home of The GAA Hour, The Hard Yards, SportsJOE Live and, of course, SportsJOE.ie.

 We do sport 24 hours a day, seven days a week - because sport never sleeps.

 Through original content, feature pieces, breaking news stories and an exceptional team of multimedia journalists, SportsJOE is the place the party starts and where the party will always keep going.

 Conán Doherty (Editor)

 Patrick is one half of the rugby set on SportsJOE.
-He's also good on soccer, GAA and golf, but really, he keeps coming back to rugby.
+He'll flirt with soccer, GAA and golf, but really, he keeps coming back to rugby.
 He has published the best-selling New Breed book and penned Stephen Ferris' autobiography, Man and Ball.
-He's an integral member of The Hard Yards rugby show as a researcher, an interviewer, pundit and, most recently, producer.
+He's the producer of Baz and Andrew's House of Rugby - or 'Prod' as Andrew Trimble likes to call him.